john-tsang/john-tsang.github.io/_posts/2022-08-31-Rcpp-OpenMP-for-Computationally-Expensive-Problems.md

   - OpenMP
   - Survey Sampling
 ---
+> **Result**: On average, using `Rcpp` can be about 4.5 times faster than just using `R`.

-This note aims to demonstrate the use of `Rcpp` and `OpenMP` to accelerate computation in `R`.
+This note compares the computational time required by `R` with and without the use of `Rcpp` to complete the following tasks 1000 times each.

+1. Task 1: Simple random sampling with replacement

+2. Task 2: A simulation study for the Hansen-Hurwitz estimator

 # `Rcpp` for Performance in `R`
-[`Rcpp`](https://www.rcpp.org/) is an `R` package that allows for using the more efficient yet more complicated [`C++`](https://en.wikipedia.org/wiki/C%2B%2B) with `R` to improve computational time.
+[`Rcpp`](https://www.rcpp.org/) is an `R` package designed to provide an interface for `R` to use [`C++`](https://en.wikipedia.org/wiki/C%2B%2B) to accelerate computation.

+* **Advantage**: The improvement in computational time is usually tremendous, even when compared with highly optimized R base functions.

+* **Disadvantage**: As its name suggests, Rcpp requires programs written in more complicated C++.

+> ***My opinion***:
+> Using Rcpp may not be a good option for computationally small tasks because of C++’s complications.
-The improvement is usually tremendous, so it is worthwhile to consider [`Rcpp`](https://www.rcpp.org/) for large computational tasks.
+> However, it is worthwhile to **consider Rcpp for computationally intensive jobs**.

-# Task 1: Sampling with Replacement
+# Task 1: Simple random sampling with replacement
-Consider the case of sampling with replacement (equal probability of being chosen) from a sample of size 100,000.
+Consider the case of simple random sampling with replacement (equal probability of being chosen) from a sample of size 100,000.

-Generate sampling frame:
+Generate the sampling frame: a $$N(0,1)$$ sample of size 100 000.
 ```R
 set.seed(123465)
 n.elem = 100000
 frame1 = rnorm(n.elem)
 ```
 ## R Vs. Rcpp: Rcpp Faster

-`sample_with_replacement.cpp`:
+* The `C++` code in the source file `sample_with_replacement.cpp`:
 ```c++
 #include <RcppArmadillo.h>
 #include <Rcpp.h>